JelleZijlstra/gql-defrag/README.md

 ## Changelog

+### Version 0.2.1 (November 6, 2024)

+- Fix bug where type conditions on fragments were not preserved.
+Fix contributed by Donggu Kang.

+### Version 0.2.0 (September 28, 2023)

+- No changes.

 ### Version 0.1.1 (July 25, 2023)

 - Fix bug with handling of fields that contain "null" in their name